 The present study aimed to report the pattern of electrolytes abnormalities.
 Further to evaluate the impact of these abnormalities in terms of in-hospital outcomes on ICU admitted COVID-19 patients.
 There is a need to study electrolytes imbalances and their management in a current pandemic.
-So far a few studies have been reported electrolyte abnormalities in COVID-19 patients.
-Studies conducted by Sultana R et al2, Sarvazadet al5, and Tezcan ME et al3 assessed electrolyte imbalances in patients with COVID-19.
-These studies revealed that COVID-19 is strongly associated with low levels of sodium, potassium, calcium, magnesium, etc. From these studies, it was discovered that 38 to 77% ^{2,3,5} patients experienced hyponatremia, 7% to 50% ^{2,3,5} experienced hypokalemia, 9% to 28% ^{2,3} experienced hypocalcemia and 15% to 32% ^{2,5} experienced hypomagnesemia.
-These results are comparable with our study findings as well as some other studies ^{6,11}.
+So far, a few studies have been reported electrolyte abnormalities in COVID-19 patients.
+Studies conducted by Sultana R et al.2, Sarvazadet H 20205, and Tezcan ME 20203 assessed electrolyte imbalances in patients with COVID-19.
+These studies revealed that COVID-19 is strongly associated with low levels of sodium, potassium, calcium, magnesium, etc. From these studies, it was discovered that 38 to 77% ^{2,3,5} patients experienced hyponatremia, 7% to 50% experienced hypokalemia, 9% to 28%^{2,3} experienced hypocalcemia and 15% to 32% ^{2,5} experienced hypomagnesemia.
+These results are comparable with our study findings and some other studies^{6,11}.
 Previous studies were limited to sodium and potassium levels.
-Interestingly, we have reported electrolytes abnormalities in patients admitted in ICU with severe Covid-19 also evaluated the impact of these abnormalities on patient's in-hospital outcomes as well as reported parameters which previously neglected such as hypermagnesemia which makes our study unique and novel.
+Interestingly, we have reported electrolytes abnormalities in patients admitted in ICU with severe Covid-19 also evaluated the impact of these abnormalities on patients' in-hospital outcomes and reported previously neglected parameters such as hypermagnesemia, making our study unique novel.

-The findings of our study showed that males had a greater proportion in the cases with COVID-19 as compared to females.
-The results are in concurrence with the investigations performed in neighboring countries i.e. Chinese and Bangladeshi.
-Additionally, they also revealed a strong link between hypertension and diabetes with a higher rate of morbidity, severity, and poor prognosis in COVID patients^{2,18,19}.
-With regards to high sodium levels, this study revealed that none of the patients had experienced hypernatremia which is in disagreement with previous studies^{5,7,15}.
-The studies showed that high sodium levels led to a longer period of intensive care and had a high risk of mortality.
+The findings of our study showed that males had a more significant proportion in the cases with COVID-19 compared to females.
+The results concur with the investigations performed in neighboring countries, i.e., Chinese and Bangladeshi.
+They also revealed a strong link between hypertension and diabetes with a higher rate of morbidity, severity, and poor prognosis in COVID patients^{2,18,19}.
+Regarding high sodium levels, this study revealed that none of the patients had experienced hypernatremia which is in disagreement with previous studies^{5,7,15}.
+The studies showed that high sodium levels led to a more extended period of intensive care and increased mortality risk.
 With regards to low levels of sodium, 45.1% of patients had experienced hyponatremia in the present study cohort.
 The other two studies had reported similar findings for low sodium and severity of COVID-19^{6,20}.
-Considering potassium levels, a study showed that hypokalemia also is a challenging condition to manage because of the deprivation of angiotensin-converting enzyme.21The pathophysiology of SARS-CoV-2 reflects upon the fact that decreased angiotensin-2 increases faecal potassium levels leading to hypokalemia.5 In our study, only 17.6% of patients with severe COVID-19 experienced hypokalemia.
-Whereas Chen D et al. 11 revealed a higher frequency of hypokalemia in these patients.
+Considering potassium levels, a study showed that hypokalemia is also challenging to manage because of the deprivation of the angiotensin-converting enzyme.21The pathophysiology of SARS-CoV-2 reflects that decreased angiotensin-2 increases faecal potassium levels leading to hypokalemia.5 In our study, only 17.6% of patients with severe COVID-19 experienced hypokalemia.
+Whereas Chen D et al.11 revealed a higher frequency of hypokalemia in these patients.
 Therefore, it is advised that continuous monitoring and substitution of potassium levels might help reduce the risk of imbalance in electrolytes and their related complications.